 - Implement: The learning resource(s) or activities are delivered to the Learning Management System (LMS) for use by students.
 Direction is provided by the instructor around the use and objectives of the resource.
-Ownership: Lecturer, Educational technologist - Evaluate: Learning resources are evaluated both formatively and summatively.
+Ownership: Lecturer, Educational Technology Manager - Evaluate: Learning resources are evaluated both formatively and summatively.
 Formative evaluation is iterative and is done throughout the design and development processes.
 Peer review is an important aspect of this formative evaluation.
-Summative evaluation utilises student feedback, analysis of student engagement with learning resources Ownership: Lecturer, Educational technologist, Module or Programme Lead, QA Team
+Summative evaluation utilises student feedback, analysis of student engagement with learning resources

+Ownership: Lecturer, Educational Technology Manager, Module or Programme Lead, QA Team

-10.6.9 Procedures for Electronic Assignment Submission
+Procedures for Electronic Assignment Submission